ijayhub/home-shopping-firebase/README.md

 - Adding new items with ease.

-- Marking items as bought with a convenient strikethrough featur
+- Marking items as bought with a convenient strikethrough feature

 ### Overview